Yii Hosting: Compare Hosting

 Will my hosting provider have Yii ready to go?
 Is it available on many packages?

 Due to its rapid growth, the framework has caught the eye of many hosting companies, so you should have no trouble finding Yii hosting packages.
-Bear in mind that there is nothing too special about Yii’s requirements, so you don’t need a tailor made hosting plan.
+Bear in mind that there is nothing too special about Yii's requirements, so you don’t need a tailor-made hosting plan.
 Many hosts will allow you to install and upgrade Yii with relative ease.
 In most cases, you should have no trouble installing additional Yii modules, either.

-What about updates?
 Will my host upgrade Yii on a regular basis?

 Do I need to think about caching when working on serious Yii projects?
-What sort of server should I choose?

 Yii features very advanced caching capabilities, so if you are a professional developer, or if you intend to commission an elaborate, high-traffic Yii project, you should definitely consult a few experts.
 Depending on the number of visitors and the amount of bandwidth, you could benefit from more RAM, or faster SSD storage in various RAID configurations.